askeing/b2g-util-python/README.rst

     $ make test

-You also can create the document:
+You also can create the document, and then you can open **docs/index.html** to access the document.

 .. code-block:: bash

     $ make docs

-Open **docs/index.html** to access the document.